gromacs/gromacs/docs/install-guide/index.rst

 GPU support
 ^^^^^^^^^^^
 |Gromacs| has excellent support for NVIDIA GPUs supported via CUDA.
-On Linux with gcc, NVIDIA's CUDA_ version |REQUIRED_CUDA_VERSION|
+On Linux, NVIDIA CUDA_ toolkit with minimum version |REQUIRED_CUDA_VERSION|
-software development kit is required, and the latest version is strongly encouraged.
-Using Intel or Microsoft compilers requires version 7.0 and 8.0, respectively.
-NVIDIA GPUs with at least NVIDIA compute capability |REQUIRED_CUDA_COMPUTE_CAPABILITY| are required, e.g. Fermi, Kepler, Maxwell or Pascal cards.
-You are strongly recommended to get the latest CUDA version and driver supported by your hardware, but beware of possible performance regressions in newer CUDA versions on older hardware.
-Note that while some CUDA compilers (nvcc) might not officially support recent versions of gcc as the back-end compiler, we still recommend that you at least use a gcc version recent enough to get the best SIMD support for your CPU, since |Gromacs| always runs some code on the CPU.
-It is most reliable to use the same C++ compiler version for |Gromacs| code as used as the back-end compiler for nvcc, but it could be faster to mix compiler versions to suit particular contexts.
+is required, and the latest
+version is strongly encouraged.
+Using Intel or Microsoft MSVC compilers requires version 7.0 and 8.0, respectively.
+NVIDIA GPUs with at least NVIDIA compute capability |REQUIRED_CUDA_COMPUTE_CAPABILITY| are required.
+You are strongly recommended to get the latest CUDA version and driver that supports your hardware, but beware of possible performance regressions in newer CUDA versions on older hardware.
+Note that compute capability 2.0 (Fermi) devices are no longer supported from CUDA 9.0 and later.
+While some CUDA compilers (nvcc) might not officially support recent versions of gcc as the back-end compiler, we still recommend that you at least use a gcc version recent enough to get the best SIMD support for your CPU, since |Gromacs| always runs some code on the CPU.
+It is most reliable to use the same C++ compiler version for |Gromacs| code as used as the host compiler for nvcc;
+performance-wise it can be advantageous to mix compiler versions to suit particular contexts (e.g. new CPU architecture with better support in recent gcc not supported by the most recent CUDA), but this is in general discouraged.

 To make it possible to use other accelerators, |Gromacs| also includes OpenCL_ support.
 The minimum OpenCL version required is
 |REQUIRED_OPENCL_MIN_VERSION|.
-The current version is recommended for
+The current OpenCL implementation is recommended for
-use with GCN-based AMD GPUs.
-It does work with NVIDIA GPUs, but using the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended.
-Additionally, there are known limitations when using recent versions of the AMD APPSDK (details are found in the |Gromacs|
+use with GCN-based AMD GPUs, on Linux we recommend the ROCm runtime.
+It is also supported with NVIDIA GPUs, but using the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended.
+Also note that there are performance limitations (inherent to the NVIDIA OpenCL runtime).
-user guide).
 It is not possible to configure both CUDA and OpenCL support in the same version of |Gromacs|.

-Please note that MSVC 2015 is the earliest version of MSVC supported by |Gromacs|, but that requires at least CUDA 8 for an officially supported CUDA build.
-This will likely not occur before |Gromacs| 2016 is released.

 .. _mpi-support: